 - As a nanotechnologist working in research it's likely you'll earn between £25,000 and £35,000 once you've completed your PhD.

 - At a senior level, nanotechnologists can earn between £30,000 and £40,000.
 Salaries at this level vary between sectors.

 - University professors or similar can earn upwards of £60,000.

 Larger companies typically offer higher salaries than smaller firms, but in a small company the opportunity to take on more responsibility may arise at an earlier stage.

 Income figures are intended as a guide only.

 You'll typically work a 37-hour week, although you might have to put in overtime to meet deadlines.
 In academia, you might have to occasionally work irregular hours due to teaching responsibilities or limitations on equipment access time.
-Nanotechnologists in industry may have to work to fit in with shift patterns or commercial deadlines.
+If you’re working within industry, you may have to cover shift patterns or work hours that fit commercial deadlines.

 Part-time work may be possible.

 In academia, contract lengths may be dependent on funding grants.

 What to expect

 - As a nanotechnologist you'll be mostly based in the lab, but may need to work in other settings depending on the nature of your current project.

 - Some research can involve working with dangerous or toxic materials under strict safety protocols.

 - Early academic posts are likely to be short-term contracts.

 - Jobs are widely available across the UK, but posts related to specialist research may be limited to fewer institutions.
 There may be opportunities to work abroad in particular specialisms, so a willingness to work abroad, at least for limited periods, may increase your prospects.

 - You may need to travel to visit other laboratories in the UK and abroad to set up and carry out experiments and tests.
 You may also attend national or international conferences and meetings.
 Funding is often available for such meetings depending on individual grants.

 To enter into research in nanotechnology you'll need a good honours degree (2:1 or above) in a related subject, such as: